 We hope this article helps your remote employees work efficiently.
 Have any other tips or ideas?
 Feel free to share what has worked for your team in the comments below.

-Do you need help recognizing your remote employees to remind them that their efforts are still appreciated?
-Guusto is a great solution that is all digital.
-You can learn more about how it can be used for employee recognition, or contact our team for a Product Demo.
+Wondering how you can recognize your remote employees to remind them that their efforts are still appreciated?
+Guusto is a great employee recognition solution that is all digital.
+You can learn more about how it can be used for employee recognition, or hit the button below to chat with us.

 Most recognition software is very expensive, so many companies opt to create their own in-house programs.
 Unfortunately, they are not very effective.
 So next week, we'll explore Why In-House Recognition Programs Don't Work.
 It will cover the following in detail: